 Your garage is one of the largest storage spaces in your home.
 Whether you’re storing tools, outdoor gear, camping equipment, holiday ornaments, or all of the above, it’s easy for this space to become cluttered and disorganized quickly.
 It may seem like a daunting task to finally clean and organize this space in your home, but once you do, you will feel accomplished and at peace knowing that everything has a place and is easy to find.

-At Just Store It! in Johnson City, we have a couple of locations that offer different sizes of storage units with different amenities.
+At Just Store It! we have seven storage facilities that offer different sizes of storage units with different amenities.
 As you clean and organize your garage, you may discover you don’t have as much space as you’d like to store all of the belongings you’ve been keeping in your garage.
-If this is the case, contact us today to reserve a storage unit.
+If this is the case, find a self storage facility near you to reserve a storage unit:

 Make a Plan